• Skip to primary navigation

 Four step by step images in a collage: sliced apples, cooked apples in a Dutch oven, cooked apples in a Vitamix blender, and pink applesauce in a Vitamix blender.

-4. Either use an emersion blender to smooth out the apple mixture OR carefully pour apples and water into a high-powered blender that can handle hot liquid.
+3. Either use an immersion blender to smooth out the apple mixture OR carefully pour apples and water into a high-powered blender that can handle hot liquid.
 I use my Vitamix for this step.

 • Scrub the apples as you wash them.
-Use a fruit and veggie scrub cloth if you have one.
+I like to use a fruit and veggie scrub cloth to wash apples.

 • Use an apple slicer to save time coring the apples.